rackerlabs/docs-cloud-databases/apidocs/dev-guide/release-notes/cdbv2.19.0.rst

 What's new
 ~~~~~~~~~~~~

-This release includes the following new features and changes:
+This release includes the following updates:

 -  Mgmt show call for HA.